Index

 2.3 - Logical operators

-These are logical expressions and compare booleans.
-For the example A = true, B = false
+These are logical expressions that compare booleans; For the example A = true, B = false

 :